What Design Rules Should You Break?

 The All White Design Style: Get rid of everything bright white.
 When the kitchen cabinets, countertops, appliances, and walls are all white, it can have an institutional look.
 Break up the white to enhance the style and warmth in the space.
 There are many ways to do this, such as adding a rug in a bold color or interesting pattern, painting a feature wall, or installing a darker and bold natural stone.

 Keep the Countertops Neutral: Bland, flat colors are not your only choice for kitchen countertops.
-There are exotic, bold natural stone countertops available in onyx, quartz, quartzite, gemstone, granite and marble.
+There are exotic, bold natural stone countertops available in onyx, quartz, quartzite, gemstone, granite, and marble.
 Adding black or white is a good way to break up a monochromatic kitchen.
-There are several options for black and white countertops, such as a white colored marble or dark granite like Cosmic Black granite countertops.
+There are several options for black and white countertops, such as white colored marble or dark granite like Cosmic Black granite countertops.

 Do you want something more exotic?
 Consider Altair granite countertops or gemstone countertops for a stunning visual effect on a kitchen island or surrounding countertops.
 Altair granite is an exotic looking black stone with orange, red, and gold veins snaking through the surface of the slab.
 This gorgeous stone creates the perfect focal point when used as a kitchen countertop, bathroom vanity top, or fireplace surround.